MichaelELeonard/CryptoClustering/README.md

 <img src="Readme Pics/PCA Pic 1.png" width="400" height="200">

 The best value for K for the PCA data needed to be calculated.
-As seen previously, this was accomplished setting up a list of numbers from one to ten, creating an empty list for the inertia values, loopin through scaled PCA date, fitting to the model to the scaled data and append the inertia values to the inertia list.
+As seen previously, this was accomplished setting up a list of numbers from one to ten, creating an empty list for the inertia values, looping through scaled PCA date, fitting to the model to the scaled data and append the inertia values to the inertia list.
 This data was then plotted into an elbow curve to identify the best value for K.  The ideal value for K was again identified as four.

 <br>
 <img src="Readme Pics/PCA Pic 2.png" width="700" height="300">

-The crtypto PCA clusters were then added to the PCA dataframe and the results were used to produce a scatter plot of rhw PCA data labeled PCA Scatter Plot.
+The crypto PCA clusters were then added to the PCA data frame and the results were used to produce a scatter plot of the PCA data labeled PCA Scatter Plot.

 <br>
 <img src="Readme Pics/PCA Pic 3.png" width="400" height="200">